awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

 ------
 #### [ AWS Management Console ]

-Install the ADOT Amazon EKS add\-on to your Amazon EKS cluster with the following steps:
+Install the ADOT Amazon EKS add\-on to your Amazon EKS cluster using the following steps:

 1. In the [Getting Started with the AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html), click the Amazon EKS cluster that you intend to install the add\-on to enter the Cluster configuration screen\.